paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-081-civilian-employees.md

 **(d) Involuntary Reductions of Civilian Positions.—** The Secretary of Defense may not implement any involuntary reduction or furlough of civilian positions in a military department, Defense Agency, or other component of the Department of Defense until the expiration of the 45-day period beginning on the date on which the Secretary submits to Congress a report setting forth the reasons why such reductions or furloughs are required and a description of any change in workload or positions requirements that will result from such reductions or furloughs.

-**(e) Reductions Based Primarily on Performance.—** The Secretary of Defense shall establish procedures to provide that, in implementing any reduction in force for civilian positions in the Department of Defense in the competitive service or the excepted service, the determination of which employees shall be separated from employment in the Department shall be made primarily on the basis of performance, as determined under any applicable performance management system.
+**(e) Consideration of Employee Performance in Reductions.—** The Secretary of Defense shall establish procedures to provide that, in implementing any reduction in force for civilian positions in the Department of Defense in the competitive service or the excepted service, the determination of which employees shall be separated from employment in the Department shall, among other factors as determined by the Secretary, account for employee performance, as determined under any applicable performance management system.

 ### Statutory Notes

 #### Amendments
+2021—Subsec. (e).
+Pub.
+L. 117–81 substituted “Consideration of Employee Performance in Reductions” for “Reductions Based Primarily on Performance” in heading and “, among other factors as determined by the Secretary, account for employee” for “be made primarily on the basis of” in text.

 2017—Subsec. (c).
 Pub.
 L. 115–91, § 1051(a)(6)(A)(iii), struck out “or a master plan prepared under subsection (c)” after “established under subsection (b)”.

 Pub.
 L. 115–91, § 1051(a)(6)(A)(ii), which directed the “striking” of subsec. (d) as (c), was executed by redesignating subsec. (d) as (c), to reflect the probable intent of Congress.